-Students completing all courses listed in the curriculum will be awarded a program certificate and will be eligible to apply for the

-State Board Examination if they have a minimum of a 10th grade high school equivalency.
+Students completing all courses listed in the curriculum will be awarded a program certificate and will be eligible to apply for the State Board Examination if they have a minimum of a 10th grade high school equivalency.
 After passing the examination, students are awarded a license to practice as a Nail Technician in Alabama.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
 A high school diploma or GED® is not required; however, students are required to demonstrate college and career readiness.
 (See Admission to Courses Not Creditable Toward an Associate Degree in the Admissions Policies and Procedures section of this catalog.)
 Reasonable accommodations are considered.

-Course Hours
+Course Credit Hours

-Area V: Required Field of Concentration Courses
+Area V: Required Field of Concentration Courses 28

+ORT 100 Orientation for Career Students 1

 COS 148 Nail Care Theory 3

 COS 152 Nail Care Applications 3

 COS 149 Nail Art Theory 3

 COS 154 Nail Art Applications 3

 COS 158 Employablity Skills 3

 COS 119 Business of Cosmetology 3

 COS 167 State Board Review 3

 COS 181 Special Topics Theory 3

 COS 182 Special Topics Lab 3

-Total Credits for Short Certificate 27
+Total Credits for Short Certificate 28

-Cosmetology-Nail Technology Short Certificate Suggested Course Sequence FIRST SEMESTER COS 148 COS 152 COS 149 COS 154 SECOND SEMESTER COS 119 COS 158 COS 167 COS 181 COS 182
+Cosmetology-Nail Technology Short Certificate Suggested Course Sequence

+FIRST SEMESTER SECO.
+ND SEMESTER

+COS 148 COS 119

+COS 152 COS 158

+COS 149 COS 167

+COS 154 COS 181

+ORT 100 COS 182

-CRIMINAL JUSTICE (CRJ)
+CRIMINAL JUSTICE (CRJ) (Wallace and Sparks Campuses)